blockchainapis/docs/docs/tutorial/getting-started/how-to-use-the-api.md

 ### Get Reserves

 The [Get Reserves](/docs/tutorial/pairs/get-reserves) method allow you to get the reserves of a specific pair.

-The good thing about Blockchain APIs is that it gives you the reserve of the pair inside of every dex available for the given blockchain.
+It will give you the reserves of the pair in every available Decentralized Exchange for the given blockchain.

 For example this request: